 International Bareboat Skipper Sail - Catamaran

-The International Bareboat Skipper Sail – Catamaran course is a five to six day course.
+This is a 5 to 6 day course.
 It is not for beginners and the recommended entry level requirements are a VHF maritime radio operators certificate, and to have logged over 200 nautical miles and 10 days at sea before advancing to this level.
-The recommended minimum age to obtain this certification is 18.
+The recommended minimum age to obtain this certification is 16.
 Candidates who do not have 200 nautical miles may take this course and gain miles required to obtain certification during the course.

-This certificate is the level of competence that one needs when chartering a boat in the Mediterranean or West Indies where there are restrictions in terms of cruising area and distance from the base and the vessel has to be safely moored in a marina or anchored before dark.
+This certificate is the level of competence that one needs when chartering a boat in the Mediterranean or West Indies where there are restrictions in terms of cruising area and distance from the base.

 IYT’s International Bareboat Skipper Sail – Catamaran Certificate covers command of a sailing vessel with a sail area of greater than 80 square metres/861 square feet.
 Please see the official statement here.